The Big Three: Breaking Down the Top Challenges in Food Manufacturing

 Food supply chain professionals facing these challenges often struggle to succeed.
 Finding the right 3PL specialized in food manufacturing can make all the difference.
 Entourage Freight Solutions (EFS) is here to support your needs.
 Its expert team of logistics professionals can minimize complexity, improve reliability, and help you grow sustainably.

 With the right provider, you can simplify complex food supply chains through technology that makes your shipments traceable and live.
-Utilize your provider’s deep expertise to solve problems in real time and ensure that your deliveries arrive on time.
+Utilize your provider’s deep expertise to solve problems in real time and ensure that your deliveries arrive on time

 A 3PL partner can also address labor shortages and strikes by tapping into their deep network of carriers.
 If your usual carrier does not have the capacity to transport, be assured that a 3PL like EFS can connect you with a network of other carriers capable of meeting your specific needs.
 This can even include last-minute and expedited shipments.
-If something happens to your initial carrier and they miss a pickup or have a breakdown, EFS can help you find a solution that delivers your goods on time and in top condition.
+If something happens to your initial carrier and they miss a pickup or have a breakdown, EFS can help you find a solution that delivers your goods

 A 3PL provider like EFS can also support you with their suite of technologies for planning shipments and meeting demand.
 Its vast network of reliable carriers means that, no matter the demand or shipping speed, it’ll be able to match you with a dependable carrier that can meet your needs.
 Use EFS to ensure reliable capacity in a dynamic industry.